Fast approximations of pseudo-observations in the context of right-censoring and interval-censoring: Illustrative real data examples

-Based on the survival estimate, we took $\tau=9$ and $\tau=12$ in the RMST analysis which respectively correspond to the $11\%$ and $84\%$ estimated quantiles of $T^*$ thus corresponding to early and late emergence of the tooth.
+Finally, two RMST analysis were conducted with $\tau=9$ and $\tau=12$.
 The estimated regression parameters in the RMST model along with their Wald test are presented in Table~\ref{tab:RMST_teeth}.
 For $\tau=9$ we observe a weak effect of the covariates with an intercept that is almost equal to $\tau$, highlighting that most emergences of the tooth will occur after $9$ years of age.
-As a matter of fact, gender is not significant and the number of decayed deciduous first molars is highly significant but with a weak effect.
-The number of decayed deciduous first molars will accelerate the emergence of the tooth with $1$ decayed molar (respectively $4$ decayed molars) yielding a reduction of $0.0097$ years (respectively $0.0390$ years) for the emergence of the tooth.
-For $\tau=12$ the effect of gender is now highly significant, meaning that gender only plays a role for late emergence of the tooth.
+As a matter of fact, gender is not significant and the number of decayed or missing deciduous first molars is highly significant but with a weak effect.
+The number of decayed or missing deciduous first molars will accelerate the emergence of the tooth with $1$ decayed molar (respectively $4$ decayed molars) yielding a reduction of $0.0097$ years (respectively $0.0390$ years) for the emergence of the tooth.
+For $\tau=12$ the effect of gender is now highly significant, meaning that gender only plays a role for late emergence of the tooth (a finding that was also observed with the logistic regression model).
 The emergence of the tooth for boys arrives on average $0.3336$ years earlier than for girls.
-The number of decayed deciduous first molars is also highly significant with $1$ decayed molar (respectively $4$ decayed molars) yielding a reduction of $0.1303$ years (respectively $0.5211$ years) for the emergence of the tooth.
-We also tried to repeat the procedure using different cut values in the pch model and as already observed in the simulation study, this led to very similar results.
+The number of decayed or missing deciduous first molars is also highly significant with $1$ decayed molar (respectively $4$ decayed molars) yielding a reduction of $0.1303$ years (respectively $0.5211$ years) for the emergence of the tooth.

+We also tried to repeat the procedure using different cut values in the pch model and as already observed in the simulation study, this led to very similar results, for all three models.
 The results from~\cite{lesaffre2005overview} obtained using the AFT models were similar to our findings except that the authors did not provide statistical tests for the effects of the covariates and it was not possible from their method to detect that gender had mainly a role for late emergence of the tooth.